Tours & Exhibits

 Self-Guided Walking Tour (PDF)

-This tour takes you through 135 years of history, including the graves of many of Lakewood’s founders, popular politicians, memorials to community groups and more.
+This tour takes you through almost 150 years of history, including the graves of many of Lakewood’s founders, popular politicians, memorials to community groups and more.

 Historic Chapel Tour (PDF)

 Built in 1910, Lakewood’s historic Memorial Chapel is a must-see architectural masterpiece.
-Ask Lakewood staff if the chapel is available for you to view when you wish to visit.
+Note: The chapel is temporarily closed for the health and safety or our staff and guests.
+We look forward to opening it again.

 Lakewood is filled with memorial art and architecture that is rich in symbolism.